 Finally, as you retrieve your lure, speed up and slow down.
 Also move the rod slowly as you retrieve from left to right.
 Then on the next cast, up and down.
 Try to remember when you fish any artificial bait that it is supposed to imitate a fish, and fish do not swim in straight lines!
 So why would you just throw a lure and turn the handle of your reel until it comes back?

-Stuart is a pro angler, journalist & New York state guide who fishes the B.A.S.S.
-Invitational circuit.
+Stuart is a pro angler, journalist & New York state guide.

 Grow your fishing skills and improve your angling effectiveness.